edwinans/smessenger/README.md

      docker compose down
      ```

+For a package build from scratch: `./mvnw clean install`

 - Notes
   - If you prefer system Maven, replace `./mvnw` with `mvn`.
   - Application listens on port 8080 by default